 “During a default or crisis, the risk that builds up offshore inevitably comes crashing back onto U.S. shores,” CFTC Chairman Gary Gensler said yesterday in a statement.
 The 111- page proposal is open for public comment, which Gensler said isn’t required for guidance.

 The international reach of Dodd-Frank has been among the more contentious issues affecting rules intended to reduce risk and increase transparency in the $648 trillion global swaps market.
-Group of 20 member nations sought tougher rules for derivatives after the collapse of Lehman Brothers Holdings Inc. and the U.S. rescue of American International Group Inc. (AIG) during the 2008 credit crisis.
+Group of 20 member nations sought tougher rules for derivatives after the collapse of Lehman Brothers Holdings Inc. and the U.S. rescue of American International Group Inc. (AIG:US) during the 2008 credit crisis.

 Gensler has said the collapse of AIG, which booked credit derivatives in Europe, and the more recent loss of at least $2 billion by London traders at JPMorgan’s chief investment office show the need to close potential loopholes in Dodd-Frank.
 Regulations should provide oversight of derivatives traded overseas so risk doesn’t reach U.S. taxpayers and the Federal Reserve, Gensler has said.